cschladetsch/WorkFolder/Readme.md

 # Liminal Working Projects folder
 Contains common functionality used by all developers at [Liminal](www.liminalvr.com).

 This repo is intended to be at the root of their work folder.
 In many cases this will be at `~/work`, or more verbosely `/c/Users/name/work`.
-Note that it could also be at `e:\Projects`, or wherever. *Never hard-code `~work` into any script*.
+Note that it could also be at `e:\Projects`, or wherever. *Never hard-code `~/work` into any script*.

+In fact, TODO, use $WORK_FOLDER to point to the nominal `work` folder, everywhere.

 The explicit location is not enforced, but for consistency it is prefered to be in `~/work`.
 Whenever `~/work` folder is referenced in the documentation or wiki, it is a synonym for this root work folder.

 *NOTE* Some hand-holding may be required for artists unfamiliar with using `bash`.

 ## Todo
+* Use $WORK_FOLDER to specify the root Liminal project folder for a given workstation.
 * Add `~/work/bin/enter`.
 This enters the general work environment.
 * Add `~/work/bin/start-project project-name`.
 This would create a ready-to-use project from git, including custom `enter` script for that project.